 I started with a basic recipe that I found on the Internet which turned out crumbly and not super tasty, then tweaked and twittered with it until I ended up with this version which holds together well, is easy to make, and super tasty.
 I really like this bread best using my original recipe, but I’ve noticed that whenever I make up a platter with different varieties of it, that people like the other varieties just as much, sometimes better, than the original recipe.

-I prefer golden flaxseed as I think it has a lighter, nuttier flavor.
+I prefer golden flax seed as I think it has a lighter, nuttier flavor.
 I also like to purchase whole seeds and grind them myself.
-Ground flaxseed gets rancid very quickly.
+Ground flax seed gets rancid very quickly.
 It’s easy to do, just dump them in a coffee grinder or blender and buzz until finely ground.
-Clean the coffee grinder by buzzing a couple chunks of bread.
+Tip: clean your coffee grinder by buzzing a couple chunks of bread.

 If you want to add some supplements that are in your cupboard such as maca powder, hemp powder, mesquite or green powder you can substitute up to 1/4 cup of your supplement for 1/4 cup of the sunflower seeds or almond meal.

 Dry toasting your sunflower or pumpkin seeds prior to grinding them adds an extra step but I think it significantly enhances the flavor of the bread.
 It does make it no longer completely raw though.
 Your choice.